Partner Portal

 Batteries and the detector connection via integration modules

-When connecting Ajax devices through the ocBridge Plus integration module, using the Active 24 function will lead to detector reaction to all alarms even when the wired security system is disarmed (similar to the Always Active function in the Ajax security system settings).
+When connecting Ajax devices through the ocBridge Plus integration module, using the 24 h active function will lead to detector reaction to all alarms even when the wired security system is disarmed (similar to the Always active function in the Ajax security system settings).
 This mode shortens the detectors battery life.

 When connecting ocBridge Plus to the wired control panel, use the IN terminal: this allows the integration module to monitor the armed mode and put the wireless detectors into power saving mode when the system is disarmed.